 It’s designed to be used by business people answering questions in the context of doing their daily jobs, not by those who need complicated ad hoc data transformations and calculations to address one-off questions.
 GoodData is better for creating analytical workflows that augment core applications than at pure, unguided analysis.

 I’ve followed GoodData over the past several years and paid close attention to their progress.

 I wanted to see if the fantastic service that I experienced when building data products not once, but four times, would diminish.
 It hasn’t.

 I wanted to see if they rested on their lead in the data product space and ceased investing in moving the platform forward.
 The existence of the powerful Insights Platform makes it quite clear that they’ve haven’t slowed, but rather, have put their foot on the gas.

 And finally, I wanted to see if I’d still choose GoodData to build a data product again in the future.
 I would.

 GoodData is an excellent embedded analytics platform with cutting-edge functionality and a team that understands—and is ready to support—data product owners.
 I recommend that you take a look at what they have to offer and strongly consider building your analytical application on GoodData.

-Get it free from our premium content center.
+Download the full PDF from our premium content center.